The Legal Framework: California Civil Code and CC&R Authority

 Cost-Benefit Analysis of Litigation

 HOA litigation is expensive.
-Expect to spend $25,000 to $75,000 in attorney fees to take a case through trial, and more if the case is appealed.
-Even if you prevail, cost recovery is not guaranteed—courts have discretion to apportion fees, and you may recover only a portion of your costs.
+In our experience, taking a case through trial costs between the lower and upper bounds of the typical range shown in the chart above, and more if the case is appealed.
+Even if you prevail, cost recovery is not guaranteed.
+Courts have discretion to apportion fees, and you recover only a portion of your costs in some cases.

-Before filing, run the numbers: what is the present value of your rental income over the expected hold period?
-If you're generating $4,000/month in net rent and plan to hold the property for five years, the rental income stream is worth $240,000.
-Spending $50,000 to protect that income may be justified.
-But if you're nearing the end of your hold period or the rental income is marginal, litigation may not pencil.
+Before filing, run the numbers.
+What is the present value of your rental income over the expected hold period?
+If you're generating net rent and plan to hold the property for several years, the rental income stream has substantial value.
+Spending a portion of that to protect the income stream is justified.
+But if you're nearing the end of your hold period or the rental income is marginal, litigation does not pencil.

 Compliance Best Practices for Landlords in HOA Communities